Extreme Values of the Fiedler Vector on Trees: Main Results

 We now return to the original question from \cite{moo}: whether the second eigenvector assumes maximum and minimum at the endpoints of the longest path in the tree.
 This was disproven by Evans \cite{evans} by means of an explicit example.
-The question has also been studied by \cite{gern, lef}.
-The purpose of this subsection is to argue that our representation formula from Theorem 1 allows to heuristically explain why, generally, there is no reason the second eigenvector should assume extreme values at the endpoints of the longest path -- it shows that Evans' counterexample is actually representative of one of the main driving forces behind localization of large values of the Fiedler vector in sub-structures.
-We are not making any precise claims at this point, this section tries to provide a good working heuristic that (a) allows to contruct counterexamples quite easily and (b) will underlie all our formal arguments later in the paper.\\
+The question has also been studied in \cite{gern, lef}.
+The purpose of this subsection is to argue that the representation formula from Theorem 1 allows to heuristically explain why, generally, there is no reason the second eigenvector should assume extreme values at the endpoints of the longest path -- it shows that Evans' counterexample is actually representative of one of the main driving forces behind localization of large values of the Fiedler vector in sub-structures.
+We are not making any precise claims at this point in the paper, however, this section tries to provide a good working heuristic that (a) allows to construct counterexamples quite easily and (b) will underlie all our formal arguments later in the paper.
+It also seems that these ideas could be made precise in more than one way.

-One of the crucial ingredients in the representation formula is the number of steps a typical random walk will need to reach another vertex: if the tree has a complicated structure (say, many vertices with large degree), then it will take a very long time for a random walk to reach a specific vertex (this principle is already embodied in Evans' counterexample \cite{evans} shown in Figure 1).
-Put differently, distance is not so crucial as complexity -- this immediately implies a large family of counterexamples whose type is shown in Figure 4: we consider a path graph of length $d$ and attach a tree $T$ to vertex $d/4$.
+One of the crucial ingredients in the representation formula is the number of steps a typical random walk will need to reach another vertex: if the tree has a complicated structure (say, many vertices with large degree), then it will take a very long time for a random walk to reach a specific vertex (this principle is already embodied in Evans' counterexample \cite{evans} shown in Figure 1): distance is not as crucial as complexity -- this immediately implies a large family of counterexamples whose type is shown in Figure \ref{fig:1over4}: we consider a graph composed of a path of length $d$ attached to a tree $T$ at vertex $d/4$.
 We assume the tree $T$ has diameter much smaller than $d/4$ but has vertices of very large degree.

-The game then suggests that, if the tree has vertices of sufficiently large degree, one extremum is at the `most remote' part off the path in the tree $T$ -- in particular, one of the two extrema would not be on the path and thus not at the endpoints of the longest path in the Graph.
+The game then suggests that, if the tree has vertices of sufficiently large degree, one extremum is at the `most remote' part off the path in the tree $T$ -- in particular, one of the two extrema would not be on the path and thus not at the endpoints of the longest path in the graph.
 The distance between the extrema would be

 A sketch of the argument to show that this type of construction works is as follows.
 There are two cases: either the sign change of the second eigenvector happens inside $T$ or it happens on the path.
 If the diameter of $T$ is sufficiently small compared to $d$, known inequalities on the eigenvalue $\lambda_2$ (which we use below) suggest that the first case cannot occur.
 This means that the sign change happens on the path.
 If the value of the eigenvector in the vertex $v$ that connects to $T$ is nonzero, we can play the game with vertices starting in $T$ and ending in $v$.
 Corollary 1 shows that the values of the eigenfunction inside $T$ are (in absolute value) at least as big as the value in $v$.
 Then the game leads to a nonzero contribution for each step of the random walk that is not arbitrarily small.
 This means that in order to ensure large (absolute) values inside the tree, the quantity to maximize is the expected number of steps in the game -- this, in turn, can be achieved by having vertices of large degree.
 We emphasize that this heuristic is non-rigorous but quickly motivates the construction of many counterexamples.
 All the positive results in our paper can be understood as ensuring the absence of such a structure.\\